mwakidenis/gmart-supermarket/README.md

 ## ✨ Project Overview

 **G Mart Supermarket** is designed to provide users with a real-world shopping experience.
 It includes essential features such as product listings, cart management, user authentication, and order processing.
-Developed as part of a college project, it showcases a fully-fledged e-commerce platform using modern web development tools.
+Developed as part of my campus project, it showcases a fully-fledged e-commerce platform using modern web development tools.

 **Objective** is to create a user-friendly and responsive online shopping platform that allows customers to explore, add products to their cart, and place orders effortlessly.